IDontHaveIdea/RandomCoordinate/README.md

 - It's only for the **Plain** type.
 - If in the configuration the option Changing Room Only is disabled there will be a random selection at every opportunity the game reloads the character (Start conversations, Dating events, entering a map, ..., etc).
-The game already does this.
+- Optional always use pajamas in player room.

 ## How to install